Transportation

 Through NYCruise, the City manages the Manhattan and Brooklyn Cruise Terminals, which serve the world’s most spectacular passenger ships.
 With a recent $250 million investment in the terminals, the City modernized facilities to provide passengers a smooth and efficient embarking and debarking experience.
 Continued investments, and the industry’s top awards, have made NYCruise the departure point for more than 1.2 million passengers annually, creating lasting memories and supporting over $228 million in local economic impact from tourism spending.

-NYCEDC also manages the Waterfront Facilities Maintenance Management System, an an interactive resource that proves access up-to-date info, maps, and reports on the NYC waterfront.
+NYCEDC manages the Waterfront Facilities Maintenance Management System, an an interactive resource that proves access up-to-date info, maps, and reports on the NYC waterfront.

 Piers

-The Future of Maritime
+The Future of Freight and Maritime

-Through PortNYC and other initiatives, we’re working to ensure both the long-term health of the maritime industry in NYC and the city’s economy as a whole.
+Through NYCEDC and other initiatives, we’re working to ensure both the long-term health of the maritime and freight industries in NYC and the city’s economy as a whole.
 Our efforts include:

 Freight NYC